Kryptonite Evolution Mini-7 U-Lock Review

 Like the Kryptonite KryptoLok, this model comes with a mount for the U-lock, but you'll need to stash the cable in your backpack during transport.
 The mount included isn't a masterpiece on its own (same as the one that comes with the Kryptonite U-locks we tested), but it gets the job done well enough without any noticeable shake 'n' rattle.
-The mount sits streamlined with the bike frame, which we prefer over the mount on the OnGuard Bulldog, which is offset on the side of the frame.
+The mount sits streamlined with the bike frame, which we prefer over the mounts that are offset on the side of the frame.

 Weighing 3.5 pounds, this model isn't really lightweight.
-Yet in comparison to some of the heavy-duty U-locks, like the Kryptonite New York Standard, it weighs a pound less.
-Our testers find this extra weight more noticeable in a pack than when mounted on a frame, but it's definitely appreciated either way on long commutes, especially when they include climbs.
+Yet, in comparison to some of the heavy-duty U-locks, it weighs a pound less.
+Our testers find this extra weight more noticeable in a pack than when mounted on a frame, but it's definitely appreciated either way on long commutes, mainly when they include climbs.

 All that being said, let's be real here: there's a world of difference between a U-Lock and folding or cable-type locks.
 The latter has the potential to fit into a pocket, a slick frame mount, or disappear in a backpack.
-U-Locks by their very nature don't fit into pockets and add bulk and weight to your frame.
-Given all of that, we give the Kryptonite Evolution Mini kudos for keeping the weight down while still offering a versatile option for those medium risk areas.
+U-Locks, by their very nature, don't fit into pockets and add bulk and weight to your frame.
+Given all of that, we give the Kryptonite Evolution Mini-7 kudos for keeping the weight down while still offering a versatile option for those medium-risk areas.

 Ease of Use

-The Kryptonite Evolution Mini scored points in the Ease of Use metric because the cable eliminated the need to remove the front tire (in certain situations).
+The Kryptonite Evolution Mini-7 scored points in the Ease of Use metric because the cable eliminates the need to remove the front tire (in certain situations).
 This made the ordeal of fitting the U-lock around the tire, frame, and rack much easier to do.
-The lock mechanism works smoothly, and we appreciate the dust-cover to keep the lock functioning for many rides to come.
+The lock mechanism works smoothly, and we appreciate the dust cover to keep the lock functioning for many rides to come.

 As the "U" has smaller dimensions than many U-locks we tested, we found it occasionally difficult to lock it up to an immovable structure, especially when trying to lock up the back wheel along with the frame.
 Bike racks were typically no problem, but some immovable structures (trees, fences, posts) were more problematic.
 Overall, we rarely had to really search for a place to lock up in urban environments.

-This is where the Kryptonite Evolution Mini really shines.
-In our opinion, it out-performed all the other U-Locks without cables in this metric because you aren't forced to remove the front wheel in order to secure the frame and both wheels to a structure.
+This metric is where the Kryptonite Evolution Mini truly shines.
+In our opinion, it outperformed all the other U-Locks without cables in this metric because you aren't forced to remove the front wheel in order to secure the frame and both wheels to a structure.